-The annual report should provide information to illustrate the expertise and capacity of the members of the board of directors and identify which members are considered to be independent.
+The annual report should provide information to illustrate the expertise of the members of the board of directors, and information on their record of attendance at board meetings.
+In addition, the annual report should identify which members are considered to be independent.